Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 	- `Wear Shame Cap` From dollar donations, which includes subscriptions, Llama is forced to wear the Shame Cap for 10 minutes once the bar is filled.
 If the Shame Cap is already on, the timer is increased by 10 minutes.
 	- `Upgrade Shame Cap` From bit donations, all stats present on the Shame Cap get increased once the bar is filled.
 More are added eventually.
 - (Possibly Retired) `Negative Split on Timer` If Llama gets a negative split on a timer (Red in color) in comparison to the previous MvS character run, Llama must do 20 situps and pushups.
-- `Big Wheel` Every hour, the big wheel is rolled to change the prices of the Gear, Llama, and Game wheels.
-They will be randomly assigned $5, $8, and $12.
-There is one option which will set all three wheels to $5.

 ### Previous options that are lost and need a home:
 - Need to figure out if these options are in the $15 Wheel, got retired, or moved elsewhere.